tgigli/amazon-vpc-cni-k8s/README.md

 `L-IPAMD`(aws-node daemonSet) running on every worker node requires access to the Kubernetes API server.
 If it can **not** reach the Kubernetes API server, ipamd will exit and CNI will not be able to get any IP address for Pods.
 Here is a way to confirm if
 `aws-node` has access to the Kubernetes API server.
+Be sure that the kube-proxy is working and up-to-date.
+Kube-proxy should setup rules for aws-node to reach API Server on startup.

 ```
 # find out Kubernetes service IP, e.g. 10.0.0.1